Search This Blog

 The largest art theft in US history took place on March 18, 1990, when 13 paintings, collectively worth around $500 million, were stolen from the Isabella Stewart Gardner Museum in Boston, Massachusetts.

-Leonardo da Vinci’s portrait of Christ, Salvator Mundi, sold for a record-smashing $450.3 million (£341 million) on November 15, 2017 at Christie’s, New York more than double the old price for any work of art at auction.
+Leonardo da Vinci’s portrait of Christ, Salvator Mundi, sold for a record-smashing $450.3 million (£341 million) on November 15, 2017 at Christie’s, New York making it the most expensive painting ever sold.
 Prince Badr bin Abdullah bin Mohammed Al Farhan bought the work via telephone on behalf of the Abu Dhabi Department of Culture & Tourism after a protracted contest of nearly 20 minutes at the New York auction house.

 It beat a record set in May 2015 by Pablo Picasso’s Les Femmes D’Alger which sold for $179.4 million (£136.6 million).